-Fo reword 4
+Fo eword 4

-1. Introd uction 5
+1. ntroduction 5

 1.1.
-Who has duties in relation to work health and safety consultation, cooperation a
+Who has duties in relation to work health and safety consultation, cooperation and

-COC on?
+CO dination?
 5

 1.2.
 Why is consultation important?
+7

-2. When to consult with workers
+2. When to consult with workers 9

 2.1.
-Managing work health and safety risks 10
+Managing work health and safety risks 9

 2.2.
-Deciding on welfare facilities 11
+Deciding on welfare facilities 10

 2.3.
 Making changes affecting work health and safety

 2.4.
 Developing work health and safety procedures

-3. What i s effective consultation?
-13
+3. What is effective consultation?
+12

 3.1.
-Sharing information 13
+Sharing information

 3.2.
 Providing reasonable opportunities to express views and contribute

 3.3.
 Taking views into account

 3.4.
 Advising outcomes of consultation

 3.5.
 To what extent should you consult?

-3.6.
+4 3.6.
 Must consultation be documented?

-4. How to o consult with workers

-4.1.
+4.

+1.1.
 What kind of consultation is best for your workplace?

 4.2.
 Agreeing on consultation procedures

-4.3.
+1.3.
 Consulting using health and safety representatives and committees

-4.4.
-Sharing consultation arrangements with other duty holders
+1.4.
+Sharing consultation arrangements with other duty holders ∠∠

-4.5.
-How should the consultation arrangements be reviewed?

-5. wnen to consult, cooperate and coordinate activities with other duty holders
+5. When to consult, cooperate and coordinate activities with other duty holders

 5.1.
-Who must consult, cooperate and coordinate and with whom 26
+Who must consult, cooperate and coordinate and with whom

 5.2.
 When must you consult, cooperate and coordinate with others?
+25

-6. What i s effective consultation with other duty holders?
-28
+6. What is effective consultation with other duty holders?

-6.1.
+- 6.1.
 What is meant by cooperation?
-28

 6.2.
-What is meant by coordination?
+What is meant by cooperation?

 6.3.
 What if another duty holder refuses to consult or cooperate or coordinate?
-29

-Аp pendix A-Glossary 30
+Αp endix A-Glossary

-Αp pendix B-Examples of consultation arrangements 33
+• endix B-Examples of consultation arrangements

+ΛÞ •

-• - ole 1: Consultation in a workplace with no health and safety representatives
+Example 1: Consultation in a workplace with no health and safety representatives

-ole 2: Consultation in a workplace with health and safety representatives - large 33
+hu Example 2: Consultation in a workplace with health and safety representatives - large ness 31

-hu siness

-Du ble 3: Consultation in a workplace with health and safety representatives - small
+Du Example 3: Consultation in a workplace with health and safety representatives - smal

-bus siness ·
+bus ness 32

-C-Consulting, cooperating and coordinating activities 36
+endix C-Consulting, cooperating and coordinating activities 34

-Examp ole 1: Sharing the same workplace 36
+Example 1: Sharing the same workplace 34

-ble 2: Sharing the same workers
+Example 2: Sharing the same workers 34

-Example 3: Running an event with other duty holders
+Example 3: Running an event with other duty holders 35

-Аp pendix D-Consultation checklist 39
+Аp endix D-Consultation checklist 37

-Αp pendix E-Consultation requirements in the WHS Regulation 41
+۸n andix E_Consultation requirements in the WHS Pagulation 30